AWS Free Tier: What Actually Costs Money

 Step 3: Look at Cost Explorer

 Even with alerts in place, I still like to glance at Cost Explorer.
-This is where you see which services are actually generating charges.

 Most of the time in a fresh free tier account, this chart will be almost empty.
 That is good.
 If something shows up that you do not recognize, that is your signal to go back and find what is running.